 In addition to the review and approval of the Director, the landscaping plans shall be reviewed by the Los Angeles County Staff ("Staff") biologist of the Department of Regional Planning and the Los Angeles County Fire Department ("Fire Department").
-Their review shall include an evaluation of the balance of structural diversity (e.g. trees, shrubs, and groundcover) that could be
+Their review shall include an evaluation of the balance of structural diversity (e.g. trees, shrubs, and groundcover) that could be expected 18 months after planting in compliance with fire safety requirements.
+The landscaping plan shall be maintained in compliance with the approved grading plans.

-In addition to the review and approval of the Director, the landscaping plans will be reviewed by the Los Angeles County Staff ("Staff") biologist of the Department of Regional Planning and the Los Angeles County Fire Department.
-Their review will include an evaluation of the balance of structural diversity (e.g. trees, shrubs, and groundcover) that could be expected 18 months after planting in compliance with fire safety requirements.
+A low wall made of fire-resistant material, to a maximum 42 inches in height, may be constructed at review will include an evaluation of the balance of structural diversity (e.g. trees, shrubs, and groundcover) that could be expected 18 months after planting in compliance with fire safety requirements.
 The landscaping plan shall be maintained in compliance with the approved grading plans.